 Turns out there’s a ‘right’ age to start a family (did you get it right?)

 Want two kids?
 Then you better have your first at the age of 27.
-This is the latest findings from a reproductive medical professional in Western Australia.
+These are the latest findings from a reproductive medical professional in Western Australia.

 For women who want three kids, then they had better get cracking at the ripe old age of 23.